K3lton/Audeet/README.md

 # Disclaimer
 This tool is not 100% safe and users discretion is advised.
 This tool is prone to error and users should check the reports carefully.
+This tool only runs checks on the linux version 22.04.

 # Audeet - Automated Linux Tool